 Cloud computing can help host an application in a way that is both scalable and cost effective.
-The leading vendor in the infrastructure as a service (IaaS) arena is Amazon Web Services (AWS), which offers scalable, highly available and secure cloud hosting.
-If your application uses Redis for caching or data storage, below are a few tips which will help you save time, money, and achieve better Redis performance within AWS, in general.
+The leading vendor in the infrastructure as a service (IaaS) arena is Amazon Web Services (AWS), which offers scalable, highly available and secure cloud hosting with Redis.
+If your application uses Redis for caching or data storage, below are a few tips which will help you save time, money, and achieve better performace with redis on aws with AWS Redis.

 When applicable, hardware virtual machine (HVM) enabled instances (e.g., second generation M3 instances and R3 memory-optimized instances) should be used to reduce latency issues due to fork times and in order to run multiple Redis servers on different cores.

 Non-HVM EC2 instances use the Xen hypervisor, which is much slower when it comes to forking large processes.
 Redis’ persistence options, RDB and AOF, both fork the main thread and launch background rewrite or save processes.
 When forking involves a large amount of memory, it can increase Redis’ latency significantly.